C++20 Modules

 • Module partitions allow us to split our module across multiple files.
 But, this is effectively invisible to consumers - from the perspective of any other file, they just import our module as normal

-The notion of a submodule is not an official part of the language, but it is something that is adopted by the community.
+The notion of a submodule is not an official part of the language, but it is widely adopted by the community.
 Module names can include . characters, and we use this to organize multiple modules into a hierarchy.
 For example, we can have a module called Math, with "child" modules called Math.Geometry, and Math.Algebra.

 To set this up, we create submodules in the normal way, including a . in their name: